-2) SUPPORT AT KEY POINTS CaRES Mentors reach out to all caregivers at those moments when we know support is most needed, including at the time of licensure, at the time of first placement of a child into a home, kinship placements, and six months after licensure.
+2) SUPPORT AT KEY POINTS

+CaRES Mentors reach out to all caregivers at those moments when we know support is most needed, including at the time of licensure, at the time of first placement of a child into a home, when kinship placements occur, as well as one month after kinship placements and six months after licensure.
 These calls provide community resources, advice, and emotional support.
 We work to ensure that caregivers will build an ongoing connection with their local Mentor so they have someone to call as issues arise.

-Over the last quarter, the CaRES Mentors called a total of 656 newly licensed caregivers, those with their first placement, and kinship caregivers, per our engagement strategy.
-Of those calls, 97% were to kinship caregivers, 1% were to newly licensed caregivers, and 2% were to caregivers with their first placement.
+Over the last quarter, the CaRES Mentors called every foster and kin caregiver with a new placement, and all newly licensed caregivers for a total of 623, per our engagement strategy.
+Of those calls, 91% were to kinship caregivers, 6% were to newly licensed caregivers, and 3% were to caregivers with their first placement.